moh2169407/sliding-puzzle-game/README.md

 - Future improvements include optimizing the heuristic function and implementing a GUI visualization.

 ## Future Improvements
 - I want the size of the puzzle to change dynamically
+- The cost function for the a star doesn't work and resutls in a inf loop, I got it to work without it but it resembles closer to a greedy algorithm

 ## Technologies Used
 - **Programming Language**: Python